cloudfoundry/service-fabrik-broker/README.md

 **NOTE:** `cluster.host` should be within the [63 character limit](http://man7.org/linux/man-pages/man7/hostname.7.html).

-The default scheduler which gets deployed by the helm chart supports only one cluster with name "1".
-The scheduler type can be configured using `--set interoperator.config.schedulerType=<type>`  parameter to the helm install command.
-The current supported scheduler tyes are `default` and `round-robin`.

 ### Upgrade existing Interoperator deployment

 To check how you can upgrade existing interoperator deployment, please check this document [here](https://github.com/cloudfoundry-incubator/service-fabrik-broker/blob/gh-pages/inter-operator/architecture/update.md).